-Families to the fore.
 The new and downright luxe Bisate Lodge may just be one of the finest places on the planet from which to mingle and mix with our so-close cousins, the magnificent mountain gorillas of Rwanda.
 With awe in our hearts and a race in our pulse, Bisate Lodge’s expert resident trackers guide us to magic encounters with one of the area’s 12 habituated groups–truly one of life’s most astonishing, atavistically rich experiences.
-As well as the chance to hike to Dian Fossey’s research camp (the same locale as her grave — an eternal marker for the woman responsible for altering our view of our closest relatives forever) we will learn, absorb and generally live in the midst of what is the surely our closest living link with sentient mammals.
+As well as the chance to hike to Dian Fossey’s research camp (the same locale as her grave — an eternal marker for the woman responsible for altering our view of these close relatives of ours forever) we will learn, absorb and generally live in the midst of what is the surely our closest living link with sentient mammals.
 As Fossey so memorably described of her first gorilla encounter: “Sound preceded sight.
-Odor preceded sound… the air was suddenly rent by a high-pitched series of screams followed by the rhythmic rondo of sharp pok-pok chestbeats.…” Prepare to be transported.
+Odor preceded sound … the air was suddenly rent by a high-pitched series of screams followed by the rhythmic rondo of sharp pok-pok chestbeats …” Prepare to be transported.

-From this most secluded sanctuary, a 20-minute drive brings us swiftly to Park HQ and prime access for our treks where we shall discover, delight in, and – with pull credit to Dr Fossey – come face to face with the gorillas in our mist.
-Twelve habituated groups can be tracked and observed in Volcanoes National Park, and our excursions through undergrowth, as vigorous as they are rewarding, may be from two to eight hours.
+From this most secluded sanctuary, a 20-minute drive brings us swiftly to Park Headquarters and prime access for our treks where we shall discover, delight in, and — with full credit to Dr. Fossey — come face to face with the gorillas in our mist.
+Twelve habituated groups can be tracked and observed in Parc National des Volcans, and our excursions through undergrowth, as vigorous as they are rewarding, may be from two to eight hours.
 Et voila, these iconic mountain gorillas are not only a species of the rarest, most elevating variety, but one that is critically endangered.
 Correspondingly, protocols limit time spent with them to a maximum of one hour.
 One life-enhancing, life-affirming hour.

-Of course, these magnificent creatures are not alone amidst the dense and primordial forest of Volcanoes National Park.
+Of course, these magnificent creatures are not alone amidst the dense and primordial forest of Parc National des Volcans.
 Interest will be unavoidably peeked by the lesser-known, beautiful golden monkeys, as well as the side-striped jackal, black-fronted duiker, buffalo, elephant, tree hyrax and bushbuck, and nearly 200 bird species we meet.

 Treks centre on the Virunga Mountains, home to over half the world’s population of mountain gorillas.
-Often, our first morning trek is dedicated to finding the golden monkeys – this also aids with acclimatization.
-The following mornings may be spent gorilla trekking.
 Specialists from local gorilla research groups lead spirited and fascinating talks on some evenings.